PaulPesk/Neural_Networks_Thyroid/README.md

 ## Overview

 This project focuses on the classification of thyroid disease using neural networks.
 It includes implementations in both MATLAB and Python (using several archtiectures).
-The goal is to analyze and classify thyroid deseases based on medical data using different models, in order to fined the most effective one.
+The goal is to analyze and classify thyroid deseases based on medical data using different models, in order to find the most effective one.

 ## Features: